-Action Who will this affect Delivery Partners Key Issues to be addressed Milestones and Targets Metrics a) Inform and inspire - Subregional employers, voluntary organisations, schools and school trusts (including primary where possible) will inform and inspire our young people about the future technologies, jobs, career pathways (including T-levels) and development opportunities available across the local economy, amplifying technical and apprenticeship pathways.
-Young People The Pledge, Employers, Schools, Colleges, Higher Education Institutions (HEIs) 1, 4, 5 and 6 Meaningful engagement of over 500 employers by December 2022 in the successful delivery of the Pledge programme.
+Action Who will this affect Delivery Partners Key Issues to be addressed Milestones and Targets Metrics a) Inform and inspire - C&W employers, voluntary organisations, schools and school trusts (including primary where possible) will inform and inspire our young people about the future technologies, jobs, career pathways (including T-levels) and development opportunities available across the local economy, amplifying technical and apprenticeship pathways.
+Young People The Pledge, employers, schools, Colleges higher education institutions (HEIs) 1, 4, 5 and 6 Meaningful engagement of over 500 employers by Dec 2022 in the successful delivery of the Pledge programme.
 Seek additional resource to tailor LMI to be more accessible to schools.
-At least 100 employers engaged in activity promoting digital by December 2022.
-Work with the Pledge and Growth Hub to deliver 10 events to promote examples of the application of technologies to solve business problems by December 2022.
-Gatsby NEET KS4 progression KS5 attainment b) Better links between employers and schools/colleges/youth groups - enterprise advisors from our businesses advising the senior leadership teams of all our schools and colleges on their strategic careers planning.
-Employers, Young People, Schools, Colleges The Pledge, Employers, Schools, Colleges HEIs 4, 5 and 6 Establish and maintain a calendar of events.
-Initial publication March 2022 Regularly share good practice amongst employers.
-NEET KS4 Progression Gatsby Gender disparities c) Careers Hub - deliver a Careers Hub that focusses support and resources on young people that ensures all our young people receive support - particularly those eligible for free school meals and in disadvantaged communities.
-Young People The Pledge, Employers, Schools, Colleges HEIs 1, 4, 5 and 6 Initial phase of the careers hub working with 20 schools to be completed by July 2022.
-The overall objective is to raise aspiration levels, and as a result improve behaviour, attendance and progression and start to reduce the attainment gap between those schools with high numbers of pupils eligible for free school meals (FSM) and the pupils who not eligible for FSM.
-Gatsby NEET KS4 progression KS5 attainment d) Online career fairs - build on the success and continue to deliver a programme of online career fairs. (online, face to face and hybrid).
-Employers, Young People, Providers The Pledge, Employers, Apprenticeship providers, Schools, Colleges, HEIs 1, 3, 4, 5 and 6 Work with local employers and local schools to establish a programme of events for 2022/2023.
-Gatsby NEET KS4 progression KS5 attainment e) Work experience and progression into work- support work experience and internships, with opportunities in all sectors, to underpin better informed choices and talent retention for all groups of people including those in disadvantaged communities and with complex needs.
-Employers, Young People The Pledge, Employers, Schools, Colleges, HEIs 1, 3, 4, 5 and 6 Build on progress to date and, by September 2022, establish a coherent programme of work experience for our young people in Key stages 4 and 5.
-Increase the number of young people undertaking work experience in our priority sectors.
-In 2020 the figure was less than 5% but in 2021 the Pledge ran virtual work experience for 1,753 young people of which 68.5% were in priority sectors.
-Gatsby NEET KS4 progression KS5 attainment f) Support employers - develop good practice to engage and recruit young local talent Employers, Young People The Pledge, Employers, HEIs 1, 3, 4, 5 and 6 Work with local employers including the Careers Hub cornerstone employers to identify and address key issues at monthly meetings.
-NEET, Hard to Fill Vacancies
+Gatsby NEET KS4 progressior KS5 attainment b) Better links between employers and schools/colleges/youth groups - enterprise advisors from our businesses advising the senior leadership teams of all our schools and colleges on their strategic careers planning.
+Employers, Young People, Schools, Colleges The Pledge, employers, schools, colleges HEIs 4, 5 and 6 Establish and maintain a calendar of events.
+Initial publication March 2022.
+Regularly share good practice amongst employers NEET KS4 Progressior Gatsby Gender disparities c) Careers Hub - deliver a Careers Hub that focusses support and resources on young people that ensures all our young people receive support - particularly those eligible Young People The Pledge, employers, schools, colleges HEIs 1, 4, 5 and 6 Initial phase of the careers hub working with 20 schools to be completed by July 2022 Gatsby NEET KS4 progressior KS5 attainment